1. The Woman in the Green Dress (1866)

 7. Haystacks (1889-1892)

-Considered to be some of the finest works of his career, Monet’s Haystacks are a series of paintings depicting a field of haystacks in different light and conditions.
+Considered to be some of his finest works, Monet’s Haystacks are a series of paintings depicting fields in different light, conditions and seasons.

 The haystacks in the series were located close to Monet’s house in Giverny.
 He convinced the farmer who owned to fields not to move them through the autumn and winter, giving him enough time to paint the haystacks numerous times.